 To start off, the WooCommerce plugin integrates with the OnePress theme, so it’s also a wise choice if you plan on selling physical or digital products from the comfort of your own website.
 Moving on, the theme delivers a beautiful responsive layout, with a wide range of backend and frontend features.
-For example, the slider is one of the more powerful solutions we’ve seen from free templates, with support for high resolution imagery, overlaying buttons and bold text that is bound to grab attention and push users to other parts of your website.
+For example, the slider is one of the more powerful solutions we’ve seen from free templates, with support for high-resolution imagery, overlaying buttons and bold text that is bound to grab attention and push users to other parts of your website.

 Showcase your features and services in columns, next to icons that are designed to make your website more visual.
-OnePress is a completely onepage layout, which goes along with the responsive construction.
-You’re guaranteed to help your users move around the site a little easier with this design, since they don’t have to jump around and click on a ton of buttons to find what they want on a smaller device.
+OnePress is a completely one-page layout, which goes along with the responsive construction.
+You’re guaranteed to help your users move around the site a little easier with this design since they don’t have to jump around and click on a ton of buttons to find what they want on a smaller device.

-The JustWrite theme name says it all, since this free option has the tools and settings to make a clean and easy to use content creation atmosphere.
-The theme looks nice for both blogs and magazines, and has clean modules for showing off your latest articles.
+The JustWrite theme name says it all since this free option has the tools and settings to make a clean and easy to use content creation atmosphere.
+The theme looks nice for both blogs and magazines and has clean modules for showing off your latest articles.

 Custom colors and headers are provided for you to play around with, and the custom widgets are useful for placing into the footer and sidebar areas.
 Translation support comes with your download, which is nice for reaching out to people who don’t speak your language.
 In addition, the responsive layout looks great on smaller devices.